strangerstudios/memberlite/readme.txt

 == Description ==
 =Build a Professional WordPress Membership Site= Memberlite is the ideal theme for your membership site - packed with integration for top plugins including Paid Memberships Pro and LifterLMS.
 It's fully customizable with your logo, colors, fonts, and more global layout settings.
-Extend the site appearance further with the Memberlite Elements and Memberlite Shortcodes plugins.
 Memberlite is responsive, clean and minimal.

 == Copyright ==